supnate/js-plugin/README.md

 );
 ```

-Essentially the menu item is a part of feature of 'block user'.
-All the logic of the feature should be only in the scope of the feature itself while the Menu is just a pure presentation component which is only responsible for navigation without knowing about other business logic.
+Essentially the menu item is a part of feature of `block user`.
+All the logic of the feature should be only in the scope of the feature itself while the `Menu` is just a pure presentation component which is only responsible for navigation without knowing about other business logic.

 So we need to make `Menu` extensible, that is it allows to register menu items.
 Below is how we do it using `js-plugin`: